DEVSENSE/phptools-docs/docs/vscode/Debug/launch-json.md

 ## Console Application

-The following profile instructs PHP Tools to start the PHP interactive shell with the current file as parameter.
-The shell is actually opened only if the `externalConsole` parameter is set to `true`; otherwise, the script is executed with the console hidden.
+This profile runs the PHP project as a console application, inside the VS Code's `Debug Console`.
+By default it starts a file currently opened in the editor.

 ```json
 {